 Many young adults think of college as a place to explore.
 A lot of college-aged people may invite or pressure you to drink alcohol.
 It’s important to be able to say no when you are uncomfortable with the situation, but it is also important to know we want you to be safe and responsible.
 You can reach out to your care team confidentially if you have concerns about drinking.

 You should also know this: alcohol is unpredictable.
 Some people process alcohol more slowly than others.
 And alcohol metabolism can depend on several factors like the amount of alcohol consumed and over what time period, your height and weight, the type and amount of food eaten before and while drinking, and your level of physical activity.
 Many people experience lows hours after drinking alcohol or engaging in physical activity like dancing.

 Be aware that blood sugars react differently with each person and alcohol.
 Before you go to sleep, check your blood sugar and have a snack.
 Setting an alarm to wake up to test your blood sugar during the night can prevent a dangerous low.
 Glucagon will not help treat alcohol-induced hypoglycemia in the event of an emergency.
 Most importantly, you should have someone available who can look after you and call in case of an emergency.
 Remember, a low can look a lot like being drunk and if nobody knows any better, they won’t be able to help you treat it.

-DrinkingWithDiabetes.com is a helpful resource for patients and those who want to learn more about drinking safely and responsibly with T1D.
+The Diabetes Link Resource Hub has additional helpful information for those who want to learn more about drinking safely and responsibly with T1D.